 If you want to eat at a location that is in a more populated area, pick a less popular time to eat.
 If you go a little farther off the beaten path you won’t have a problem getting a table.

 There are also other great restaurants a few miles away from downtown.
 One of our favorite areas to eat at when we lived in Grand Rapids was in Eastown.
 Electric Cheetah, Brewery Vivant, Yesterdog, Wolfgang’s and The Winchester are just a few of the places that you can’t go wrong at.

-During a previous trip to Art Prize, I ate at few locations closer to downtown.
+During my previous trips to Art Prize, I’ve also eaten at a few locations closer to downtown.

 - “The Flying Dutchman” (1/2 Pound Hand-Pressed Patty graced with Sweet Dill Relish, Roasted Garlic Mayo and Melted Gouda Cheese.
 LTO) at The Grand Wood Lounge.